 AppDynamics uses dynamic baselining to establish what is considered normal behavior for your application automatically.
 Then you can set up health rules against those standard baselines (or use other health indicators) to track non-optimal conditions.
-A health rule might be 'create a critical event when the average response time is four times slower than the baseline.'
+A health rule might be, for example, to create a critical event when the average response time is four times slower than the baseline.

-Policies allow you to connect such problematic events (like the health rule critical event) with actions, that can, for example, trigger alerts or remedial behavior, addressing the system's issues before your users are affected.
+Policies that allow you to connect such problematic events (such as the health rule critical event) with actions that can trigger alerts/remedial behavior addresses the system's issues long before your users will be affected.

 AppDynamics supplies default health rules.
 You can customize the default health rules and create new rules specific to your environment.

 The out-of-the-box health rules test business transaction performance as follows: